chebdotnet/weather/README.md

 1. On local workstation
 * run gradle command 'gradlew clean build'
-* run command 'docker-compose up' to launch mongo database instance, the db instance wiil be bound to port 27017
+* run command 'docker-compose up' to launch mongo database instance, the db instance will be bound to port 27017
 * start the application with active profile -- local

 2. On remote server